Unfamiliar Finetuning Examples Control How Language Models Hallucinate: Controlling Hallucinations in Long-Form Generations

-We now present experiments where we investigate the efficacy of RL factuality finetuning with conservative reward models.
-We compare this approach with standard SFT, as well as RL with standard reward models (trained on data independently collected from the pretrained model).
-Concretely, the questions we aim to answer with our experiments include: (1) Do conservative reward models trained with our approach produce fewer overestimated reward predictions than standard reward models?
+We will now empirically evaluate our hypotheses regarding reward model hallucinations.
+Specifically, the questions we aim to answer with our experiments include: (1) Do conservative reward models (trained with the procedure that we outlined) produce fewer overestimated reward predictions than standard reward models?
 (2) Do LLMs finetuned with RL and conservative reward models generate more factual responses than those finetuned with RL with standard reward models and standard SFT?